HAMMERNEWS.com Alt ARTICLE updated Feb 2013 by Michael Hammerschlag

 across the street, about a haunted troubled-looking

-cop who stopped there March 4th.
+ere March 4th.
 Kevin Meese,

 the club manager, says he and Joe crawled